symfony/symfony-docs/messenger.rst

     # see only App\Message\MyMessage messages
     $ php bin/console messenger:failed:show --class-filter='App\Message\MyMessage'

-    # see only messages that failed within a given time window
+    # see only messages that failed in the given time window (both bounds are
+    # inclusive and accept any date format supported by DateTimeImmutable)
     $ php bin/console messenger:failed:show --failed-after='-1 hour'
     $ php bin/console messenger:failed:show --failed-after='2024-05-01 08:00' --failed-before='2024-05-01 09:30'